1930 Philadelphia Athletics season

 The 1930 Philadelphia Athletics season involved the A's finishing first in the American League with a record of 102 wins and 52 losses.
-It was their second of three consecutive pennants.
-In the 1930 World Series, they defeated the St. Louis Cardinals in six games.
+It was the team's second of three consecutive pennants.

+During the 1930 World Series, the A's defeated the St. Louis Cardinals in six games.
 This was the A's final World Series championship in Philadelphia.
-They would next win the World Series 42 years later, in 1972, after they had moved to Oakland.
+The team did not win the World Series again until forty-two years later, in 1972, after the club moved to Oakland.

 When playing the Cleveland Indians on July 25, the Athletics became the only team in Major League history to execute a triple steal twice in one game.

 Regular season

-The A's had three Hall of Famers in their starting line-up: Mickey Cochrane, Jimmie Foxx, and Al Simmons.
+The A's had three Hall of Famers in the team's starting line-up: Mickey Cochrane, Jimmie Foxx, and Al Simmons.
 Simmons won the AL batting title with a .381 average.
 Pitching ace Lefty Grove won the pitching triple crown.